The sun cross

 Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is a symbol of the vernal sun.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
 As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe—it represents the feminine creative principle of the cosmos implied by a counter-clockwise mandala:

 The swastika also symbolises the cosmos, representing the spinning constellations of the celestial north pole.
 This is the rotational movement around a centre or immutable axis (axis mundi) designed by the Great Architect of the Universe—Isis:

 If we revisit the Hermetic phrase “as within, so without” then we are reminded that the shape of a cross on the ground is also a stereographic projection of an element.
 If we accept that the sun cross implies the iron cross, then the element we wish to investigate is naturally Fe:

 The stereographic projection of the alpha iron (α) appears below and we can place the apexes of the three pyramids upon it:

 The stereographic projection interprets time as space.
 So the design of Giza hints at the orbits of the planets, the alpha iron and the path of the Sun.
-In other words, Giza acknowledges the blueprint of the solar system writ large in the desert.
-It implies that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos—the solar system as the sun cross as the rhombicuboctahedron.
+In other words, the pyramids are like a 3D representation of a 4D universe.
+It implies that the Egyptians knew that our spatial universe was like a shadow of the hyperspatial cosmos—the solar system implied as the sun cross inferred as the tesseract.